jmcalalang/f5-automation-toolchain-lab/docs/module6/lab1.rst

 Task |labmodule|\.\ |labnum|\.2
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. warning:: Your exposed container port may be different than mine (32768), make sure you exchange mine for the value of yours.
+.. warning:: Your exposed container port may be different than the lab example (32768), make sure you exchange the lab example for the value of yours.

 Once the service is running, we need to jump into a Kafka shell to allow us to interact with Kafka itself.
 We are going to connect to Kafka and zookeeper.